 This is not a paid promotion.
 We are writing this blog because we had fun at during our family staycation at the JW Marriott Starr Pass Resort in Tucson, AZ.
 All views and opinions expressed here are our own.
 All photos are our own and remain the copyright of MPA Project Travels.

-The JW Marriott Tucson Starr Pass Resort & Spa is located on the Westside of Tucson near Tucson Mountain Park.
-The resort has a spa, golf course, event space, and several restaurants.
-A Starbucks and JW Marketplace is also onsite for a quick bite.
-And perhaps the most important for families traveling with kids and teens, two pools, a lazy river, and a waterslide.
-They also offer hiking and an evening tequila toast.
+The JW Marriott Tucson Starr Pass Resort & Spa is located at 3800 W Starr Pass Blvd, Tucson, AZ 85745 on the Westside of Tucson.
+Nestled in the Sonoran desert near Tucson Mountain Park, this JW Marriott has a spa, golf course and event space.
+The resort also boasts several restaurants, including a onsite Starbucks and the JW Marketplace.
+Both places are a great for a quick bite!
+And perhaps the most important for families traveling with kids and teens the JW Marriott Tucson Starr Pass has two pools, a lazy river, and a waterslide.
+They also offer hiking (for the family!) and an evening tequila toast (for the parents!).

 We stayed at the JW Marriott Tucson Starr Pass Resort in our first ever(!) family staycation over Labor Day weekend.
-While we each had visited Starr Pass in the past, for events such as conferences, and spa days, this was our first time staying at the resort.
-I chose the Tucson Westside staycation because I had a free night award that was going to expire, and I was eager to use it before the expiration date.
+While everyone in the family visited Starr Pass resort in the past for conferences and spa days, this was our first time staying at the resort.
+I chose the Tucson Westside staycation because I am a Bonvoy Elite and had a free night award that was going to expire.
+And I was eager to use it before the expiration date.

 Something new, and fun, for this family staycation.
 We did not tell Buddy where we were going.
 Instead, we asked him to pack an overnight bag and had him guess where we were going on vacation.
 He was surprised when we did not get on the freeway for a longer road trip.
 It was a fun guessing game!